 Interfaith Works Project

-Habitat for Humanity Edmonton is holding the 6th Annual Interfaith Works Project in conjunction with the Capital Region Interfaith Housing Initiative.
-The official kick off will be February 23, 2017 and the build will wrap up on April 27, 2017.
+We are excited to be hosting the 7th Annual Interfaith Works Project in conjunction with the Capital Region Interfaith Housing Initiative!
+The official kick off will be on February 27, 2018 and the build will wrap up on May 31, 2018.
+These events are open to faith leaders or group representatives.
+Please RSVP by the dates provided in the poster.
 We invite all faith groups to participate and there are a number of ways you can be involved.

 - Sign up your group to volunteer.